-Now a junior at Steel Valley High School, Keita’s precocious nature placed her in pre-kindergarten and the Head Start program earlier than most children.
+A Class of 2023 graduate from Steel Valley High School, Keita’s precocious nature placed her in pre-kindergarten and the Head Start program earlier than most children.
 When it came time for kindergarten, the Hemphills decided on Propel Homestead, even though it required a wait list.

 “When they finally got her in there, it was easy because it was right up the street.
 I was able to take her to school,” Charlestina said.
 “The school was basically a convenience.
 I thought it was a good school at the time, but over the years, it was hard because the school wasn’t what it was supposed to be.”

 As Keita wound her way through elementary school, Charlestina was disappointed by what she considered a lack of attention from certain teachers.
 If Keita was stuck on an assignment or struggled with a particular concept, the Hemphills felt she wasn’t getting enough assistance.
 Still, they stuck with it as Keita began to prepare to make the transition from eighth grade at Propel Homestead to ninth grade at Propel Andrew Street High School

 Before her freshman year, however, Keita and her mother discussed the possibility of transferring to Steel Valley.
 To learn more about Keita's decision to transfer to Steel Valley, read more of her story here.

 Austin Riley fulfills promise by returning to Steel Valley as a teacher

 As he sat through his first business classes as a freshman at California University of Pennsylvania, Austin Riley had a realization.

 “I was like, ‘Oh my God, this is boring.
 I can't do this,” Riley recalled.
 “I have to put my passions to the forefront.”